 Aerobic means “with oxygen,” and anaerobic means “without oxygen.”
 Both are important for your overall health because they challenge your body in different ways.

 Anaerobic exercise involves short, fast, high-intensity exercises that don’t make your body use oxygen like it does for cardio (or aerobic) activities.
 Instead, anaerobic activities break down glucose that's already in your muscles for a form of energy.
-Aerobic exercises rely on energy stored in your body from carbs, protein, fat, and the oxygen you breathe:
+Aerobic exercises rely on energy stored in your body from carbs, fat, and the oxygen you breathe:

 You usually repeat anaerobic movements for 10 or 15 seconds before moving on to another type of movement.
 Aerobic exercises are easy to do for longer times, depending on your physical abilities.

 There's often a gray area where aerobic and anaerobic exercise overlap.
 Your aerobic exercise may turn into anaerobic if you raise the intensity past the point where you're able to sustain that activity.

 For example, if a runner’s pace is too fast, they won’t be able to keep a consistent speed for long, turning their aerobic workout into an anaerobic one.